Children's Services (Education) privacy notice

 As explained above, we share information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or, in relation to special category data, is in the substantial public interest to do so.
 We also explained that the law imposes safeguards to protect your privacy in these circumstances.

 We will also share your information, subject to contractual and other legal safeguards, with organisations contracted by us to provide a service to us or directly to you, for example, the Community Access Trust and other approved delivery partners.
-These service providers are known as data processors and have a legal obligation under GDPR and to us to look after your personal information and only use it for providing that service.
+These service providers are known as data processors and have a legal obligation under UK GDPR and DPA and to us to look after your personal information and only use it for providing that service.

 Finally, we may also share your information across different departments of the Norfolk County Council where it is necessary for our public tasks or functions to do so.